 The Examples of Research Excellence (ERE) component is the basis for the peer review panel's assessment of the quality of research outcomes and activities presented in an EP.
-The primary focus of assessment are the individual Examples of Research Excellence (ERE).
+The primary focus of assessment is the individual Examples of Research Excellence (ERE).

-- The ERE component is weighted at 70 percent of the total score given to the staff member's Evidence Portfolio (EP). - Each research output included in the ERE component must be eligible for submission which means: - it meets the PBRF Definition of Research - the final version of any research output included in the EP, including confidential outputs, was first made available in the public domain during the assessment period (1 January 2018 - 31 December 2025) - it can be provided for assessment by the peer review panel (for ERE Outputs) or audit (ERE Outputs, Supplementary Items and OEREs).
+- The ERE component is weighted at 70 percent of the total score given to the staff member's Evidence Portfolio (EP). - > The assessment is one of research quality.
+This means that the number, presence, or absence of optional items within the ERE component will not in and of itself inform panel members' judgements of quality. - Each research output included in the ERE component must be eligible for submission which means: - it meets the PBRF Definition of Research - the final version of any research output included in the EP, including confidential outputs, was first made available in the public domain during the assessment period (1 January 2018 - 31 December 2025) - it can be provided for assessment by the peer review panel (for ERE Outputs) or audit (ERE Outputs, Supplementary Items and OEREs). - > Each research activity included in the ERE component must be eligible for submission which means: - the activity must have taken place during the assessment period (1 January 2018 - 31 December 2025) - the details and claims made must be capable of audit if requested.